earkevin11/Service-Endpoints/README.md

 # Service-Endpoints

 # What are Service-Endpoints?
-- Service endpoints helps secure communication between virtual machines in a virtual network and resources in your subscription.
+- Service endpoints helps secure communication between virtual machines in a virtual network AND the resources in your subscription.
 - They also limit public access to some Azure services to a Vnet or a subnet.

 # Important Note: